World Bank: History, Functions and Objectives

 + What is the 5 World Bank Group? >

 The World Bank Group consists of five institutions: the International Bank for Reconstruction and Development (IBRD), the International Development Association (IDA), the International Finance Corporation (IFC), the Multilateral Investment Guarantee Agency (MIGA), and the International Centre for Settlement of Investment Disputes (ICSID).
-Each institution has a specific focus, from offering loans and grants to supporting private sector development and resolving investment disputes, all working together to achieve the bank's overarching goal of reducing global poverty and fostering sustainable development.
+Together, they finance projects, reduce risks, and support sustainable development globally.

 + Who owns the World Bank Group? >